 - Tankless coil & indirect water heaters use a home’s space heating system to heat water (also not common)

 The first two choices above are the most common.
 Some tankless types claim to cut energy costs by up to half that of regular storage water heater models, but their added up-front costs could mean “payback” for this type of unit might take a little while longer.
 Actually, water heating accounts for nearly 20 percent of a home’s energy costs.

 Most water heaters are sold on the basis of how many gallons they hold.
-A family of four, for instance, might take several showers, run the dishwasher, and wash a load or two of laundry in an average day, totaling 100 gallons of hot water or more.
-But that doesn’t mean they need a 100 gallon storage tank.
+Let’s look at an example.
+A family of four is going to take a number of showers, run the dishwasher, and wash a load or two of laundry all in one day.
+This can total 100 gallons of hot water or more!
+But that doesn’t mean they need a 100-gallon storage tank.

 It’s more important to consider the “first-hour rating” (FHR) for a storage-tank water heater.
 It’s also important to consider the gallons-per-minute rating (GPM) for a tankless water heater.
 This is because that’s what tells you how much hot water the heater can deliver over a set period of time; that is, the first hour.
 After that, depending on how quickly you’re using up hot water, it could either become less hot or actually almost cool.
 It would then take a certain amount of time (varying by model and capacity) to return to its full FHR.